shotgunsoftware/tk-3dsmax/docs/migration.rst

 Updating engine instance names
 ------------------------------

-In order for the automatic software detection to work, you need to rename the name of the ``tk-3dsmaxplus`` engine instances in your configuration to ``tk-3dsmax``.
+In order for the automatic software detection to work, you need to change the name of the ``tk-3dsmaxplus`` engine instances in your configuration to ``tk-3dsmax``.

 For example: